-We need the following freeness assumption. \begin{assu} The Hecke module $\mathcal{M}'_{N^+,\mathfrak{m}}$ is free of rank two over $\mathbb{T}^{N^-}(N)_{\mathfrak{m}}$. \end{assu} \begin{rem} We discuss the known freeness result of $\mathcal{M}'_{N^+,\mathfrak{m}}$ in $\S$\ref{subsec:remark-freeness-shimura-curves}.
-Since the result is not proved in the full generality, we keep this as an assumption. \end{rem} It is possible to pin down the canonical periods of $f_B$ via the Eichler-Shimura isomorphism for Shimura curves (e.g.~\cite[(3.6)]{saito-hilbert}) with Assumption \ref{assu:freeness-shimura}.
-Using the Poincar\`{e} duality and the Betti-\'{e}tale comparison as in $\S$\ref{subsec:cohomology_congruence_ideals}, there exists a (surjective) perfect pairing
+We make the following freeness assumption. \begin{assu} The Hecke module $\mathcal{M}'_{N^+}$ is free of rank two over $\mathbb{T}(N)^{N^-}_{\mathfrak{m}_f}$. \end{assu} \begin{rem} We discuss the known freeness result of $\mathcal{M}'_{N^+}$ in $\S$\ref{subsubsec:remark-freeness-shimura-curves}.
+Since it is not established in full generality, we keep it as an assumption. \end{rem} It is possible to pin down the canonical periods of $f_B$ via the Eichler--Shimura isomorphism for Shimura curves (e.g.~\cite[(3.6)]{saito-hilbert}) under Assumption \ref{assu:freeness-shimura}.
+Using the Poincar\`{e} duality and the Betti-\'{e}tale comparison as explained in $\S$\ref{subsec:cohomology_congruence_ideals}, there exists a (surjective) perfect pairing